babel/website/docs/editors.md

 ## Syntax Highlighting

-Most popular editors these days do support ES2015+ syntax highlighting.
+These days, many popular editors support ES2015+ syntax highlighting out of the box, while some require installing additional extensions.
-Some of them require installing additional extensions while some others don't.
 This guide should help you get the syntax highlighting to work.

 If you're looking for more advanced integrations, you may want to take a look at the [Setup](/docs/setup) guide.